 Tina Turner opened up about putting her health "in great danger" in a post 2 months before her death

-Two months prior to her death this week age age 83, Tina Turner opened up about having put herself "in great danger" over her health.
+Two months prior to her death this week at age 83, Tina Turner opened up about having put herself "in great danger" over her health.

 For International World Kidney Day on March 9, the music superstar warned her social media followers about the importance of keeping an eye on your kidney health, especially since the kidneys can begin to fail without pain.